Questions? Call (310) 455-8511

 What credit score do you have to have to qualify for a USDA loan?

-The USDA does not set a minimum credit score requirement, however most USDA lenders will add an overlay (an additional rule) of a score of at least 640, which is the minimum score needed to qualify for automatic approval using the USDA’s Guaranteed Underwriting System (GUS).
+While the USDA itself does not set a minimum credit score requirement, most USDA lenders require a score that qualifies for automatic approval through the USDA’s Guaranteed Underwriting System (GUS).

-People with lower credit scores can still qualify for USDA loans using manual underwriting, which typically involves tougher guidelines (called compensating factors), however.
+People with lower credit scores can still qualify for USDA loans using manual underwriting, which typically involves tougher guidelines (called compensating factors).
 For example, if you’re lacking in the credit score aspect, you may have to make up with the asset aspect of your loan application.

 What if I have NO credit in the credit bureaus?

-You will not be able to qualify without a minimum credit score of 620.
+You will not be able to qualify without a credit score that meets lender requirements.

 Can you get a USDA loan with bad credit?

-‘Bad’ should be defined, but typically credit scores lower than 640 signify a much higher risk of default based on the history of mortgage loans.
-This doesn’t mean you shouldn’t try, but just keep in mind that you may need to provide compensating factors to make up for the bad credit.
+‘Bad’ should be defined, but typically credit scores that fall below conventional lending standards signify a higher risk of default based on mortgage loan history.
+This doesn’t mean you shouldn’t try, but you may need to provide compensating factors to offset the credit concerns.

 Can I have had a Chapter 7 or Chapter 13 Bankruptcy?

-Of course.
-Chapter 7 Bankruptcy does require a 36 months seasoning.
-Chapter 13 Bankruptcy requires a 12 month seasoning and still in the Chapter 13 you have to demonstrate you have made your payments on time for 12 months.
-Obviously all other qualifications have to be met as far as credit scores, debt to income ratios and so on.
+Chapter 7 Bankruptcy typically requires a seasoning period as specified by current guidelines.
+Chapter 13 Bankruptcy typically requires a shorter seasoning period and still in the Chapter 13 you have to demonstrate you have made your payments on time for 12 months.
+All other qualifications have to be met as far as credit scores, debt to income ratios.

 Private Mortgage Insurance